funkybob/django-nap/docs/datamapper/index.rst

             model = models.Person
             fields = '__all__'

-You can still use the `property` built-in to get/set properties on a ModelDataMapper.
-This is useful when the model contains some properties that the ModelDataMapper cannot understand.
+You can still use the `property` built-in to get/set properties and fields on a ModelDataMapper.
+This is useful when the model contains some properties that the ModelDataMapper cannot understand, or when you want to customise how certain fields are represented.

 To illustrate this we will add a new Django field (models.UUIDField) to our model.
 UUIDField does not have a filter built in to nap, so you will need to